Southern Tech is pleased to announce participation in the Cares Act

 Higher Education Emergency Relief Fund – Emergency Financial Aid Grants to Students.

-The Certification and Agreement forms have been submitted and funds have been received to help offset additional expenses for adult students who have committed to continuing their programs through Distance Learning for the remainder of the Spring semester and for those who return and continue in the Fall.
+The Certification and Agreement forms have been submitted and funds were received to help offset additional expenses for eligible post-secondary students who were committed to continuing their programs through Distance Learning for the remainder of the Spring semester and for those who return and continue in the Fall.

-No less than 50% of the grant funds, or $126,027, will be allocated equally to eligible adult students who complete and return a Cares Act form.
-Students must attest to meeting the Title IV eligibility requirements listed on the form and to use of the funds for allowable expenses.
+No less than 50% of the grant funds, or $126,027, were allocated equally to eligible post-secondary students who completed and returned a Cares Act form attesting to meeting the Title IV eligibility requirements listed on the form and to using the funds for allowable expenses.

-Additionally, Certification and Agreement forms were submitted and funds in the amount of $126,027 have been received to cover costs associated with significant changes to the delivery of instruction due to the coronavirus such as expanding remote learning programs building, IT capacity to support such programs and training faculty and staff to operate safely and effectively in a remote learning environment now and in the future.
+Certification and Agreement forms were submitted and funds in the amount of $126,027 have been received to cover costs associated with significant changes to the delivery of instruction due to the coronavirus such as expanding remote learning programs, building IT capacity to support such programs and training faculty and staff to operate safely and effectively in a remote learning environment now and in the future.
 An additional $247,946 was applied for under FIPSE in early May, 2020.
 Those funds were finally received in late September, 2020.
 The first Quarterly Budget and Expenditures Reporting will be forthcoming by October 30th, 2020, and quarterly thereafter.

-The Financial Aid Coordinator and the Business Office are working together ensure proper accounting of funds for allowable purposes and in accordance with cash management principles.
-To date Southern Tech has expended $23,746.22 for IT related items, custodial sanitizing supplies, and personal protective supplies for students and staff for protection, disruptions, virtual learning and working, and any closures due to the ongoing pandemic.
+The Financial Aid Coordinator and the Business Office are working together to ensure proper accounting of funds for allowable purposes and in accordance with cash management principles.
+To date Southern Tech has expended $126,027 for IT related items, custodial sanitizing supplies and personal protective supplies for students and staff for protection, disruptions, virtual learning and working, and any closures due to the ongoing pandemic.